deeplearning4j/deeplearning4j/about.md

 # About Us

-Deeplearning4j is an open-source, distributed deep-learning project in Java and Scala spearheaded by the people at [Skymind](http://www.skymind.io), a San Francisco-based business intelligence and enterprise software firm.
+Eclipse Deeplearning4j is an open-source, distributed deep-learning project in Java and Scala spearheaded by the people at [Skymind](http://www.skymind.io), a San Francisco-based business intelligence and enterprise software firm.
 We're a team of data scientists, deep-learning specialists, Java systems engineers and semi-sentient robots.

 There are a lot of knobs to turn when you're training a distributed deep-learning network.
 We've done our best to explain them, so that Deeplearning4j can serve as a DIY tool for Java, Scala and Clojure programmers working on Hadoop and other file systems.
 If you require support or customization beyond these tutorials, please contact us at [Skymind](http://www.skymind.io/contact/).